 Complexity in problem definition, solution and design tool architecture, organizational structures and market forces demand agility and constant risk assessment.
 According to the Project Management Institute (PMI), of the two in five projects that fail to meet business objectives, half traced the cause of failure to ineffective communications.
-In software development projects these typically include incomplete or changing requirement specifications, and lack of user input.
+In software development projects (including application modernization projects) these typically include incomplete or changing requirement specifications, and lack of user input.

 Don’t assume that all project stakeholders have the same understanding of the term “requirements”.
 A broad ranging definition is: Requirements are a specification of what should be implemented.
-They are descriptions of how the system should behave, or of a system property or attribute.
+They are descriptions of how the system should behave, of a system property or attribute.
 They may be a constraint on the development process of the system.
 A non-functional requirement should define how well the system must do what it does.

 As the classic tree swing cartoon illustrates (originating from the 1970s), all project stakeholders bring their own biases, assumptions, prejudices and expectations which influence the eventual outcome.
 The IT team or software vendor might be able to define what they can deliver, but only the customer can define what they need from the system.
 Choosing which project documents are created and reviewed is based on categorization and criteria, such as